alex-precosky/xbeetemperature_osgi/README.md

 ## Deployment

 The .jar file bundle of the project needs to be built first, as above.
-Then, find the .dpp file in the Eclipse project structurm, under resources/dp.
+Then, find the .dpp file in the Eclipse project structure, under resources/dp.
 Open it and it will update its configuration to use the newly built .jar file.
 Right click on the .dpp file and choose Quick Build.